Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Main text

-The key question we can address now is how the charge redistribution affects the electronic bands in CrI\textsubscript{3}, and what role it plays in the magnetic transition.
-To better assess the modifications induced on the band structure by the PM$\rightarrow$FM transition, we acquired (\textit{E}, \textit{k}) spectra above and below the Curie temperature, shown in Fig.~\ref{fig:Fig4}a.
-Additional insight is also given by EDCs at the $\bar{\Gamma}$ point in Fig. \ref{fig:Fig4}b, to better illustrate the changes occurring in the band dispersion.
+To assess the modifications induced in the electronic structure by the development of the ferromagnetic ordering, we acquired (\textit{E}, \textit{k}) spectra above and below $T_C$, shown in Fig.~\ref{fig:Fig4}a.
+We extracted EDCs at the $\bar{\Gamma}$ point in Fig. \ref{fig:Fig4}b, to better illustrate the changes occurring in the band dispersion.

-By comparing spectra and EDCs, we do not observe significant changes in effective masses within bands, or energy position in the non-dispersive features at high BE, indicating that the bandwidth of the VB is not strongly affected.
-However, the energy- and momentum-resolved information available in (\textit{E}, \textit{k}) spectra allows us to highlight more focused details.
-Indeed, two major modifications take place when crossing $T_C$: below the transition temperature, we can see that (i), the hole-like pocket at $\overline{\Gamma}$ at \SI{-2}{\eV}, corresponding to the most intense peak in the EDCs in Fig. \ref{fig:Fig4}b (red arrow), shifts towards higher BEs and broadens, revealing two separate components (blue arrows); and (ii), the VBM area shows a displacement of the two dispersive I 5\textit{p} bands (black arrows), translating into a noticeable broadening of the EDCs in the VBM region.
+By comparing spectra and EDCs, we do not observe significant changes in effective masses within bands, or in the energy position of the features at high BE, indicating that the bandwidth of the VB is not strongly affected.
+However, two major modifications take place: at $T<T_C$, we can see that (i), the hole-like pocket at $\overline{\Gamma}$ at \SI{-2}{\eV}, corresponding to the most intense peak in the EDCs in Fig. \ref{fig:Fig4}b (red arrow), shifts towards higher BEs and broadens, revealing two separate components (blue arrows); and (ii), the VBM area shows a displacement of the two dispersive I 5\textit{p} bands (black arrows), translating into a noticeable broadening in the EDCs.

 When looking at the inset in Fig. \ref{fig:Fig4}b, where the VBM region is zoomed in, the cutoff of the EDC at the VBM is sharper at higher temperatures, contrasting with the expected thermal broadening.
-This is emphasized by the two vertical dashed lines -- drawn in correspondence of the points of maximum change of slope in the spectrum at $T=\SI{30}{\K}$.
-Similarly, the broadening of the feature at \SI{-2}{\eV} at lower temperature contrasts the increased sharpness that electronic bands should exhibit at lower temperatures, and that indeed takes place in other regions of the spectrum (Supporting Information Fig.~S4).
+Similarly, the feature at \SI{-2}{\eV} broadens at lower temperature, in contrast with the behavior of bands in other regions of the spectrum (Supplemental Material Fig.~S5).